franciscovillaescusa/CAMELS/docs/source/data_access.rst

 Data access policy
 ~~~~~~~~~~~~~~~~~~

 CAMELS data is not publicly available yet.
 Its usage is regulated by the CAMELS data usage policy.
-If you would like to make use of this data for your research please fill up this `form <https://docs.google.com/forms/d/1LMVUmCr_uWdPYTUXyw-C3gntam5BMLiBfzogu66QLbs/edit>`_.
+If you would like to make use of this data for your research, please fill up this `form <https://docs.google.com/forms/d/1LMVUmCr_uWdPYTUXyw-C3gntam5BMLiBfzogu66QLbs/edit>`_.

-We are working hard to make all data publicly available as soon as possible.
+We are working hard to make all the data publicly available as soon as possible.

 Binder